Wrlog/Wr.github.io/_posts/2022-07-09-Transcription.md

 Nucleosome refers to the main structural unit of the eukaryotic chromatin that consists of a length of DNA coiled around a core of histones.
 This means the core particles that form chromatin are the nucleosomes.
 A nucleosome consists of 146 base pairs long DNA stretches, wrapped around a core of histone.
 The histone core is made up of eight histone proteins.
 The histone octamer is formed by combining two of each four histones, H2A, H2B, H3, and H4.

+**Cis-regulatory sequences**

+Cis-regulatory sequences, such as enhancers and promoters, control development and physiology by regulating gene expression.

+A noncoding DNA sequence in or near a gene required for proper spatiotemporal expression of that gene, often containing binding sites for transcription factors.